ska-telescope/developer.skatelescope.org/src/tools/git.rst

 Missing Test Coverage
 ^^^^^^^^^^^^^^^^^^^^^
 This check warns users if test coverage is missing, by verifying if the file code-coverage.xml exists in the .post job (create-ci-metrics).
-To avoid it make sure your tests are exporting a code-coverage.xml file, or simply use the `make submodule targets <https://gitlab.com/ska-telescope/sdi/ska-cicd-makefile>`_.
+To avoid it make sure your tests are exporting a build/reports/code-coverage.xml file, or simply use the `make submodule targets <https://gitlab.com/ska-telescope/sdi/ska-cicd-makefile>`_.